programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt2.md

 ### Unfreezing the Model

-Now that our progress has been saved, we can see if training the model's lower layers improves results/functionality.
+Now that our progress has been saved, we can see if training the model's lower layers improves the model performance.
 We can unfreeze a model by using the `unfreeze` method on our `learner`.

 ```python